 Prices have stayed strong too, especially on the Coupe.
 As a successor to the Z3 M Coupe and Roadster, it is much more handsome and subtle, yet is still like its predecessor with values staying strong.

 As M cars go it's pretty rare too, with only 450 made.
-The short wheel base, manual transmission and pumped up looks have ensured the 1M will be one of the most sought-after M cars in recent times.
-Prices will no doubt continue to rise, showing just how good a car this is.
+The short wheel base, manual transmission and pumped up looks have ensured the 1M will be one of the most sought-after M cars of recent times.
+Based on the 1 Series Coupe, this was the first 'baby M car'.

-Due to the search of more-efficiency and to keep the people at green peace happy, probably, manufacturers had to reduce engine sizes and adopt turbo power.
+In search of more efficiency, manufacturers had to reduce engine sizes and adopt turbo power.
 In this case, the 'F10' was fitted with two of them, so M enthusiasts needn't have worried.
-Especially with 552bhp on tap, over fifty more than the V10!
+Especially with 552bhp on tap - over fifty more than the V10.

 With a notably larger derrière than its M4 sibling, the M3 looks properly menacing, just like an M3 should.
 Helping prove that opting for turbo charging is no bad thing after all.